The NFL’s best and worst RB stables, ranked from 1-32

 28. Miami Dolphins

-Primary backs: Kenyan Drake, Kalen Ballage, Chandler Cox, Myles Gaskin
+Primary backs: Kenyan Drake, Kalen Ballage, Mark Walton

 Drake is fine, but his career so far has cast him as a part-time runner rather than the lead role he may face in 2019.
 Ballage averaged 5.3 yards per carry last season but is stuck in a similar situation.
-Cox and Gaskin, two seventh-round picks this spring, will each get a chance to play.
 The good news is this group has the skills to overachieve.
 The bad news is Miami’s blatant tanking might prevent them from ever getting started.

-Primary backs: LeSean McCoy, Frank Gore, Devin Singletary, T.J.
+Primary backs: Frank Gore, Devin Singletary, T.J.
 Yeldon

-McCoy has officially entered the “will he/won’t he be released?” part of his career, and while betting against Gore is a fool’s errand, he’s also 36 years old and moving from a warm weather environment that helped revitalize his career (Miami) to one of the coldest home fields in the NFL.
+Betting against Gore is a fool’s errand, but he’s 36 years old and moving from a warm weather environment that helped revitalize his career (Miami) to one of the coldest home fields in the NFL.

 Singletary was a touchdown machine at Florida Atlantic.
 Now he’ll have the chance to slide into a starting role if he can even be 80 percent as good against AFC East defenses.
+Yeldon was useful with the Jaguars, if unable to step into a starring role in northeastern Florida.
+This group could be more than the sum of its parts.
+Or it could fall apart entirely.
+The latter would be an extremely Bills thing to do.

 31. Jacksonville Jaguars

-Primary backs: Leonard Fournette, Alfred Blue, Benny Cunningham
+Primary backs: Leonard Fournette, Ryquell Armstead, Tyler Ervin, Devine Ozigbo

 The Jags spent the No. 4-overall pick of 2017 on a player who has yet to average more than 3.9 yards per carry for a season.
 Fournette is a solid short-yardage back but, oh no: